Welcome to Alachua Astronomy Club!

 Event Calendar

-For 2022, Alachua Astronomy Club will have its monthly meetings in the Kika Silva Pla Planetarium at Santa Fe College.
+The Alachua Astronomy Club conducts its monthly meetings in the Kika Silva Pla Planetarium at Santa Fe College.
 The meetings are hybrid, i.e., conducted in-person at the planetarium and also broadcast via Zoom, but when we have an in-person guest speaker attendance is encouraged.
 All are welcome.

 To register and receive a Zoom link, members of the public should click on the meeting notice in the Event Calendar above.